NetserviceLab/threewp_broadcast/readme.txt

 = 12 2014xxxx =
 * Fix: Last used settings notice removed.
+* New: Premium Pack Plugin: The Events Calendar

 = 11 20141021 =
 * Fix: Fatal error when broadcasting attachments.